I don’t think it’s possible to run a website devoted to long-lasting products without doing a Tilley hat review.

 I actually like the looks of the Tilley Hemp TH5 Hat better than the Airflo hats.
 It’s got that classic Aussie Outback look to it.

-However, the TH4 is only available in brown, is quite a bit heavier and isn’t as cool in hot weather.
+However, the TH5 is quite a bit heavier and isn’t as cool in hot weather.

 I went with the darker Olive LTM5 because it will still look good even if my grubby fingers happen to leave a few marks on the brim.